Inqnuam/serverless-aws-lambda/README.md

 SLS_DEBUG="*" sls aws-lambda -s dev
 ```

-It is also possible to passe port and watch options from the CLI with `--port` or `-p`.
+It is also possible to passe port from the CLI with `--port` or `-p`.

-Command line values will overwrite serverless.yml custom > serverless-aws-lambda values if they are set.
+This will overwrite serverless.yml custom > serverless-aws-lambda values if they are set.

 ### Invoke

-Offline server supports ALB and APG endponts.
+Offline server supports Application Load Balancer and API Gateway endponts.
 Appropriate `event` object is sent to the handler based on your lambda declaration.

 ```yaml